Daxxn/LightDrum/README.md

 ## Power Management

 Each channel includes current monitoring with a high-side power override.
 This is all to avoid shorts and over-current conditions on the high current 12V supply.
+Both barrel jacks will need to be used for the LEDs to be activated.
+Due the large amount of power required, one barrel jack would probably melt.

 ## Audio Processing

-8 channel band-pass filtering with peak-detection circuitry to perform a basic Fourier Transform.

-The values used in the [BOM](./Docs/BOMs/REV6/LightDrum.csv) are the exact values needed.
-However, it would be prohibitively expensive if not impossible to find.
-The closest values I could find are detailed [here.](./Docs/BOMs/REV6/ActualFilterValues.ods)
+A 12 bit ADC with a 200KHz sample rate will send the data to the STM32 for processing.
+That will be used to modify the triggers from the MIDI inputs.

 ## User Interface

-- 16x2 LCD screen
+- 3.2" TFT LCD Display
 - Directional Buttons for menu navigation
-- Bar Graph for display of audio levels
+- Bar Graph for display of audio levels (or anything else I can think of.)
 - 6 LEDs for quick status indication
 - 2 Programmable Rotary Encoders

+The display will be a full menu to select modes, configure options, and configure inputs and outputs.
+I'm using a Nextion display and their GUI editor for all menu rendering.

 ## Firmware installation

 ### Hardware Requirements

-The project is built on the Arduino framework, using the ATMEGA 2560 (Arduino MEGA).
-Due to size constraints, adding a USB interface with all the necessary components would not be feasable.
-Instead, programming is done via the ICSP connector using an ATTiny USB programmer.
+The old firmware was built with the Arduino Framework.
+The new MCU will be using the ST tools and HAL (Hardware Abstraction Layer) along with the other required libraries.
+Im using the STLink programmer due to the much better performance and debugging than the ATTiny USB programmer.

-### Configuration
+### OLD PIO Configuration

 [env:megaUSB] : Uses the built-in programmer.
 This is only used for the older revisions.
 (REV1 & REV2)